-2023 RMB'000 2022 RMB'000
+2024 RMB'000 2023 RMB'000

-At beginning of year (Reversal of)/provision on impairment losses (note 7) 3,776 (717) 1,736 2,040
+At beginning of year Reversal of provision on impairment losses (note 7) 3,059 (44) 3,776 (717)

-3,059 3,776
+At end of year 3,015 3,059

 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns.
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about current conditions and forecasts of future economic conditions.